 One issue that is often debated is that of serving alcohol to a teenager at the dinner table.
 Some parents believe that introducing their child to drink in such a manner can teach them to respect drink.
-Parents normally cite the experience of the familial culture on the continent when teenagers are given drink at an early age and grow up to enjoy a drink for its own sake rather than simply to get drunk.
+Parents normally cite the experience of other cultures on the continent when teenagers are given drink at an early age and grow up to enjoy a drink for its own sake rather than simply to get drunk.
 It is pointed out that the lack of an Irish style drink culture in these countries proves that such an approach works.
-However, it is argued that there is no scientific evidence to support this assumption.46